FFMS/ffms2/doc/ffms2-api.md

 ```
 Resets the output format for the given `FFMS_VideoSource` object so that no conversion takes place.
 Note that the results of this function may vary wildly, particularly if the video changes resolution mid-stream.
-If you call it, you'd better call `FFMS_GetFrame` afterwards and examine the properties to see what you actually ended up with.
+If you call it, you'd better call [FFMS_GetFrame][GetFrame] afterwards and examine the properties to see what you actually ended up with.

 ### FFMS_SetInputFormatV - override the source format for video frames
 [SetInputFormatV]: #ffms_setinputformatv---override-the-source-format-for-video-frames